open-telemetry/oteps/text/0202-events-api.md

 * In JavaScript for Web, the standard method of logging is to use console.log.
 Events can be created using [Event/CustomEvent](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events) interfaces.However, there is no option to define custom destination for these logs and events.
 Logs go only to console and event listeners are attached to the DOM element that dispatches it.
 * In Android, android.util.Log has methods  Log.v(), Log.d(), Log.i(), Log.w(), and Log.e() to write logs.
 These methods correspond to the severity level.
 * Swift on iOS has Logger interface that has methods corresponding to severity level too.
-2. The Log APIs do not have a standard way to pass event attributes.
+2. The current Log APIs do not have a standard way to pass event attributes.
 * It may be possible to use the interpolation string args as the parameter to pass event attributes.
 However, the logging spec seems to map the human readable message (which is obtained after replacing the args in the interpolated string)  to the Body field of LogRecord.
 * Log4j has an EventLogger interface that can be used to create structured messages with arbitrary key-value pairs, but log4j is not commonly used in Android apps as it is not officially supported on Android as per this [Stack Overflow thread](https://stackoverflow.com/questions/60398799/disable-log4j-jmx-on-android/60407849#60407849) by one of log4j’s maintainers.
-* In python, logging.LogRecord’s extra field is mapped to Otel LogRecord’s attributes but this field is a hidden field and not part of the public interface.
+* In Python, logging.LogRecord's extra field is mapped to Otel LogRecord's attributes but this field is a hidden field and not part of the public interface.
-3. The Log APIs have a message parameter which could map to the Body field of LogRecord.
-However, this is restricted to String messages and does not allow for a complex structure.
+3. The current Log APIs have a message parameter which could map to the Body field of LogRecord.
+However, this is restricted to String messages and does not allow for structured logs.

 For the above reasons we can conclude that we will need a separate API for generating Events API

 ## Should OpenTelemetry have an API for logs?

 There’s a general consensus in the Otel community that we should not have a full-fledged logging API unless there is a language that doesn't already have a plethora of logging libraries & APIs to choose from where it might make sense to define one.
-Further, we will not be able to have the [rich set of configuration options](https://logging.apache.org/log4j/2.x/manual/configuration.html) that some popular logging frameworks provide so the logging API in Otel will only become yet another API.
+Further, we will not be able to have the [rich set of configuration options](https://logging.apache.org/log4j/2.x/manual/configuration.html) that some popular logging frameworks provide so the logging API in OTel will only become yet another API.

 ## Events API Interface